|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 HD VIDEO 2: Chaser convergence (crowds) timelapse on May 21 near Byers

 GPS TRACK: GPS trip path from entire trip - May 20-23

-I returned Friday night from a two-day storm observing expedition to Colorado, my second "unplanned-last-minute" Plains trip of the year.
+I returned Friday night from a two-day storm photography expedition to Colorado, my second "unplanned-last-minute" Plains trip of the year.
 These last-minute trips are a result of the better setups not being evident many days out, but appearing in the short-term and requiring short-notice departures.
 I've decided to combine the days of this recent trip into a single post.

 Tuesday, May 20: Models began to converge on a good severe weather/tornado setup in a rather unconventional place for May: the Denver metro area and areas to its northeast in Colorado.
 This would be a long haul, but I decided to jump on it.
 I left St Louis at 5PM on Tuesday with a planned overnight stop in Salina, Kansas, where I arrived just before midnight.